DenverArtMuseum/biophilia-pub/content/Glossary.md

 : a field of scientific study based on the assumption that social behavior has resulted from evolution

 Soft Fascination {#soft-fascination}
-: a key component of natural environments that encourages restoration; a stimulus that initiates the use of involuntary attention, or attention that requires no effort, e.g., bird song, the sound of wind blowing through the trees, clouds, a sunrise or sunset, or a flowing stream or river
+: a key component of natural environments that encourages restoration; a stimulus that initiates the use of involuntary attention, or attention that requires no effort, e.g., birdsong, the sound of wind blowing through the trees, clouds, a sunrise or sunset, or a flowing stream or river

 Somatic {#somatic}
 : relating to the body, especially as distinct from the mind